Conformal and Contact Kinetic Dynamics and Their Geometrization: Conformal Kinetic Theory

 \textbf{Conformal Hamiltonian Dynamics.} A Hamiltonian vector field on $M$ is defined through the covariance equation \eqref{Hamvf}.
 Recall from \eqref{Hamvf-Lie} that the Lie derivative vanishes identically and the divergence is zero.
 Relaxing this condition, we define a conformal vector field $X_H^c$ as \cite{Carinena13,mclachlan2001conformal,McLachlan2001}

 for a fixed real number $c$ called conformal parameter.
 In the sequel, we shall work on several conformal vector fields making use of subindexes (such as $c_H$) to be more precise about the parameter.
-Let us note also that a Hamiltonian vector field is a conformal vector field with the conformal factor being zero, while the divergence of a conformal vector field is non-zero.
+Let us note also that a Hamiltonian vector field is a conformal vector field with the conformal factor being zero.
+The divergence of a conformal vector field is non-zero.
 More precisely (for a symplectic manifold of dimension $2n$) it is computed to be

 where $d \mu$ is the symplectic volume.
-Integration of the defining identity \eqref{conf-Ham-1} yields that the flow of a conformal vector field preserves the symplectic two-form up to the conformal factor $c$ and the volume upto the conformal factor $cn$ that are
+Integration of the defining identity \eqref{conf-Ham-1} yields that the flow of a conformal vector field preserves the symplectic two-form up to the conformal factor $c$ and the volume up to the conformal factor $cn$ that are

 respectively, where $\exp$ stands for the exponential function.

 For an exact symplectic manifold where $\Omega=-d\Theta$, we define a conformal vector field as